Matthew-Nelson/hlth-320-lab/content/blog/week-9/index.md

 ## Tonight in Lab

-- Introduction to Video PSA
 - Look through and discuss samples of student footage from Footage Challenge #2
 - Video Storyboarding
+- Work on HTML Sites

 ## Due at the end of lab

-- TBD...
+- Video Storyboarding Assignment

 ## Homework for next week

-- Video PSA (time permitting)
+- Continue work on HTML Site